xxBanditxx/orbit/README.md

 The framework itself assumes it may be incomplete.

 "And yes I used AI to help me.
 This is a new adventure in my life and I am far from perfect at doing any of this.
 Thanks for your time and patience."   - xxBanditxx

+MIT License

+Copyright (c) 2025 xxBanditxx

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...
+(Use a full MIT template if you choose MIT.)